SamJouini/SamJouini/README.md

 📅 I started my first year in March 2014 with an expected graduation date of November 2024.

+💭 Currently, I'm working on Beat the Goblin!
+A gamified to-do list app.

 🌍 Toulouse, France

 ## 🧠 Skills